Trusted advisors to help you navigate transition planning

-Outside opinions can see obstacles, opportunities
+Outside opinions can see obstacles and opportunities

-Owners of family businesses require even more specialized knowledge about their next steps during transition plans, since their succession decisions can be difficult emotional processes.
 The Deloitte report mentioned above also says that one area where a board has an impact on succession is looking for candidates to take over as CEO—and working with the current CEO to carry out that process.
 “Board members can help assist in identifying possible successors from the pool of candidates and serve as mentors for successor candidates.
 They may also advise on the broader talent plan and help with the implementation and monitoring of the management talent assessment and the management development plan.”

 Vella says family members can also be members of advisory boards, as long as their experience warrants their invitation.
-“It’s great to have their input available when needed, but they have to realize they are part of the bigger process, and you’ll be seeking advice from all the other advisors equally,” she says.
+“It’s great to have their input available when needed, but they have to realize they are part of the bigger process and you’ll be seeking advice from all the other advisors equally,” she says.

 Overall, family businesses are more likely to engage in strategic or succession planning if they have a dedicated structure in place such as an advisory or fiduciary board to deal with these processes, according to a recent study in the Family Business Review.